jaxon-php/jaxon-annotations/README.md

 }
 ```

-The docblock like syntax can also be used.
+The PHP-DOC syntax can also be used.

 ```php
 class JaxonExample